tmichniewski/MiniSpark/README.md

 ```

 The purpose of this method,
-which is yet another alias to standard - this time Spark - method called Dataset.transform,
+which is yet another alias to standard - this time Spark - method called `Dataset.transform`,
 is to be able to compose expressions consisting of Dataset with subsequent function,
 when such an expression will produce another Dataset.